-Ever wonder how the Government is able to fund all the bailout and rescue efforts, including President Obama’s proposed $800 billion stimulus package?
+Ever wonder how the Government is able to fund all the bailout and rescue efforts, including the President’s proposed multi-billion stimulus package?
 Especially given the fact that the US is the biggest debtor nation with over 10 trillion dollars in national debt!
 The answer is simple, we just print more money or sell more treasuries.

 Because of the US’ safe haven status and the dollar’s global benchmark status (since the gold standard was abolished), the world keeps on investing in America and thereby buying more dollars.
 A recent NY times article delved into this issue and it was eye opening to see the magnitude of the US money supply growth and the potential consequences to the nation in the years ahead.